mustafadu/COMP-3005-A3-Q1/README.txt

 To run the code:
+- Download the Database Script text file.
+- Create your database there
+- You can insert data init.
+It is provided in the text file. (provided by prof)

 - open the code
 - uupdate your "database", "postgres", "host", "password", "port" information
 - open cmd